 Arm B (Experimental): Extended lymph node removal at the same time the bladder is surgically removed

 Following surgery, all participants will be provided standard cancer care as indicated by the stage of cancer.

 Registration -- Inclusions:

 1. Patients must have histologically-proven (T2, T3, or T4a) urothelial carcinoma of the bladder (UCB) that requires primary radical cystectomy for definitive treatment.
 Patients must not have clinical stage consistent with a low-risk of node metastasis (CIS only, T1).
 Patients with a T4b (fixed lesion) are not eligible for this study.

 NOTE: Patients with predominant urothelial carcinoma with elements of adenocarcinoma, squamous cell carcinoma, micropapillary or minor components of other rare phenotypes are eligible.
-Patients with pure squamous cell or adenocarcinoma are not eligible.
+Patients with predominantly small cell, squamous cell, or adenocarcinoma histologies are not eligible.
 Patients with other non-urothelial cancers are not eligible (e.g., sarcoma, lymphoepithelial, nested variant).